jsbam/oru-thesis-quarto-template/README.md

 **Check**:

-1. `bibliography: reference.bib` is in your YAML
+1. `bibliography: reference.bib` or your custom .bib is in your YAML
 2. `reference.bib` file exists in your project root
 3. You have citations in your text: `[@Smith2020]`
 4. Citation keys in text match entries in `.bib` file

+>[!NOTE]
+>Efter the extension automatically add Bibliography at the end of the document, manually adding another #bibliography() call in the document will cause an error when renderig the document.
+>

 ### Custom Bibliography Title Not Working